The Book of Mormon (musical): Act II

-When the villagers begin to get frustrated at Cunningham's teaching of the Book of Mormon and leave, Cunningham quickly makes up stories by combining what he knows of LDS doctrine with pieces of science fiction and fantasy.
+Cunningham attempts to teach the Book of Mormon to the villagers, but when they begin to get frustrated and leave, Cunningham quickly makes up stories by combining what he knows of LDS Church doctrine with pieces of science fiction and fantasy.
 Cunningham's conscience (personified by his father, Joseph Smith, Hobbits, Lt.
 Uhura, Darth Vader, and Yoda) admonishes him, but he rationalizes that if it helps people, it surely cannot be wrong ("Making Things Up Again").
-Price joyfully arrives in Orlando but then realizes that he is dreaming when his father questions him on if he left his mission companion.
-He is reminded of the nightmares of Hell he had as a child and panics when his nightmare begins again ("Spooky Mormon Hell Dream").
-During this dream he sees Jesus, Satan, Genghis Khan, Jeffrey Dahmer, Adolf Hitler, and Johnnie Cochran.
-Price awakens and decides to re-commit to his mission.
+Meanwhile, Price joyfully arrives in Orlando, but then realizes that he is dreaming his childhood nightmares of Hell and sees Jesus, Satan, Genghis Khan, Jeffrey Dahmer, Adolf Hitler, and Johnnie Cochran, who all call him out on abandoning Cunningham ("Spooky Mormon Hell Dream").
+Price wakes up and decides to re-commit to his mission.

-Cunningham announces several Ugandans are interested in the church.
-McKinley points out that unless the General is dealt with, no one will convert.
-Price, seeing the chance to prove his worth, sets off on the "mission he was born to do."
+Cunningham announces several Ugandans are interested in the church, but McKinley points out that unless the General is dealt with, no one will convert.
+Price, seeing this as his chance to prove his worth, sets off on the "mission he was born to do."
 After re-affirming his faith, he confronts the General, determined to convert him ("I Believe").
 The General is unimpressed and drags Price away.

 Cunningham concludes his preaching, and the villagers are baptized, with Nabulungi and Cunningham sharing a tender moment as they do ("Baptize Me").
 The missionaries feel oneness with the people of Uganda and celebrate ("I Am Africa").
-Price is seen in the village doctor's office, having the Book of Mormon removed from his rectum.
-Meanwhile, the General hears of the villagers' conversion and resolves to kill them all.
+Meanwhile, Price is seen in the village doctor's office, having the Book of Mormon removed from his rectum.
+The General hears of the villagers' conversion and resolves to kill them all.